Ahmad-Amsyar/retro-mation/_projects/10-hasyimah-amirah.md

 details:
   runtime: "3 minutes"
   genre: "Thriller, Mystery"
-directors_statement: "TTasik Kenyir and the hornbill are iconic parts of Malaysia’s natural and cultural heritage.
+directors_statement: "Tasik Kenyir and the hornbill are iconic parts of Malaysia’s natural and cultural heritage.
 I wanted to bring a sense of mystery and wonder to younger audiences while preserving the atmosphere of Malaysian folklore."
 gallery_images:
   - "/assets/images/projects/10-hasyimah-amirah/Castle-Emperor-Merrisa.webp"
   - "/assets/images/projects/10-hasyimah-amirah/Concept-Art.webp"